2008 Program Participants

 Star Trek Online Simming

-Star Trek vs. the New Battlestar Galactica
+Star Trek vs. Battlestar Galactica

 A native of Columbia, South Carolina, Joshua has been working with film, television and theatre for over a decade.
 Having worked both in front of and behind the camera, he applies his experience to produce films that are intruging, stimulating and exciting for the audience.
 His career features work on American Idol, So You Think You Can Dance and Making the Band.
 He has also worked on various feature films starring Kevin Bacon, Julia Stiles, Adam Baldwin, Danny Glover and Angela Bassett.